 Conventional Amphotericin b side effects

-There could be side effects like a reduction in hemoglobin, calcium, and potassium.
-Patients can often have fever, chills, vomiting sensation, and loose motions that need to be corrected by additional medication.
+There could be side effects like reduced hemoglobin, calcium, and potassium.
+Patients can often have a fever, chills, vomiting sensation, and loose motions that need to be corrected by additional medication.

 Another way of making the formula safe is tagging with liposomes, i.e., lipoproteins.